 5- Prebiotic Fibers

 Most of us know about probiotics.
 But have you heard of prebiotics?
 Did you know you can feed the good bacteria in your gut?
-Nondigestible carbohydrates (NDCH) act as food for probiotics and they are called prebiotics.
+Nondigestible carbohydrates (NDCH) act as food for probiotics, and they are called prebiotics.
 The first NDCH we come into contact with is mother’s milk.
 Breastmilk contains 100 times NDCH than cow’s milk.
 It includes over 130 different oligosaccharides and glycoconjugates and proportionately contains 90% galacto-oligosaccharides and 10% fructo-oligosaccharides.
 Plant foods are the best sources of NDCH, but just a word of caution: mammalians rely on their gut microbes to break down cellulose

 So, how do you know if you need to heal your gut?
 Here are a few questions to ask yourself: do I suffer from chronic fatigue, allergies, food sensitivities?
 Do I deal with any chronic health issue that is affecting my quality of life?
 If you answer yes to any of these questions, it’s time to start eating these healing foods daily.
 Moreover, learn more about the Most Healing Food for the Gut.